shezzor/javascript-game-development-template/README.md

 ## 🎫 Whats required

 - A recent browser (preferably within the last 6 months).
-  - _NOTE: This repo uses native ES6 modules and import maps._
+  - _NOTE: This repo uses native ES modules and import maps._
 - Some understanding of the latest JavaScript and/or TypeScript development practices.